What is Diastasis Recti Abdominus (DRA)?

 Diaphragmatic Breathing/Belly Breathing

-Lie on your back, with your hand on your tummy.
-Breathe in through your nose towards your hands so that your belly rounds like a
+- Breathe in through your nose towards your hands so that your belly rounds like a balloon.
+Breathe out through your nose so that ‘the balloon’ deflates.

-Focus on breathing 'into your belly' instead of upper chest.
+- Focus on breathing 'into your belly' instead of upper chest.

-Practice for 5 mins 1-3 times per day
+- Practice for 5 minutes, 1-3 times per day.

 Lateral Breathing

-Sit towards the front of your chair with feet flat on the floor.
+- Sit towards the front of your chair with feet flat on the floor.
 Place your hands on the sides of your ribs.

-Breathe in through your nose towards your hands.
+- Breathe in through your nose towards your hands.
 Feel your lower chest expanding outward.

-Breathe out through your nose.
+- Breathe out through your nose.
 Feel your hands lowering.

-Practice for 5 mins 1-3 times per day
+- Practice for 5 minutes, 1-3 times per day.

 Cat Cow

-Start on your hands and knees.
-Round your back up like a cat.
+- Round your back up like a cat.
 Hold for 3-5 seconds.
-Return so your back is flat (not arched).

 Deep Core Squeezes

-Lie on your back with your hips and knees bent.
-Tighten your tummy muscles by bringing your belly button towards your spine.
-Hold for 3-5 seconds as you exhale and relax as you inhale.
+- Tighten your tummy muscles by bringing your belly button towards your spine.

-Do this 3-5 times and daily
+- Do this 3-5 times daily.

-Core compressions In Quadruped
+Core compressions in Quadruped

-Start on your hands and knees.
-Shoulders rolled back away from your ears with your back flat.
-Keep breathing, Inhale, and then as you exhale, gently tighten your tummy muscles.
+- Inhale, and then as you exhale, gently tighten your tummy muscles.
 Feeling your tummy draw in closer to your spine.
-Hold for 5 seconds then relax.
+Hold for 5 seconds while gently breathing and then relax.

-In Wall Plank
+Wall Plank

-Place your hands flat on the wall with elbows straight in line with your shoulders.
-Position your body on a slight angle.
-Tighten your tummy muscles.
+- Tighten your tummy muscles.
 While holding the first contraction, perform a second, feeling your tummy draw in closer to your spine.
 Hold for 2-3 seconds then relax.

-Do this 5-8 times, 3-4 times per week
+- Do this 5-8 times, 3-4 times per week

 Lie on your back or on your side with knees bent and relax your back, buttocks, legs, and abdomen.

-Start from the back by tightening the muscles around your rectum and continue by tightening the muscles around your vagina and urethra as if trying to stop yourself passing urine.
+Start from the back by tightening the muscles around your anus and continue by tightening the muscles around your vagina and urethra as if trying to stop yourself passing urine.
 It should feel as if something is lifting upwards inside your pelvis.
 Breathe calmly.

 Long Squeezes